green-party-dublin-central/nh-web/site/content/post/dev-smurfit-site.md

 ---
-title: Public meeting on Hosuing Development at Smurfit site on Botanic Road
+title: Public meeting on housing development at old Smurfit site on Botanic Road
 date: 2020-07-07T14:10:56.797Z
 description: >
   There is a new housing development planned for the old Smurfit site on Botanic